 It is notable that the D500 has a microphone port, which is missing on the D3500.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Nikon D500 (unlike the D3500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D500 and the D3500 are recent models that feature in their makers' current product line-up.
+Both the D500 and the D3500 are recent models that are part of the current product line-up.
 The D500 replaced the earlier Nikon D300S, while the D3500 followed on from the Nikon D3400.
-Further information on the two cameras, as well as related accessories, can be found on the Nikon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 Review summary: Nikon D500 vs D3500

 So how do things add up?
 Is there a clear favorite between the Nikon D500 and the Nikon D3500?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Nikon D500:

 - Better jpgs: Has a more modern image processing engine (EXPEED 5 vs EXPEED 4).